delfick/photons/docs/start/tile_animations.rst

   dice_color -- hsbk dictionary -- default 200, 1, 1, 3500
     The color of the dots on the dice

+tile_balls
+  Bouncing balls around the box that your tiles form.

+  When two balls collide they are turned white and removed.
+Two new balls will take their place.

+  The following are options available for this animation:

+  num_iterations -- int -- default -1
+    How many iterations before we stop. -1 means never stop

+  random_orientations -- bool -- default false
+    If true then we will choose a random orientation for each tile

+  num_balls -- int -- default 5
+    The number of balls to have on your tiles at any one time.

+  ball_hues -- null or list of strings or csv -- default "rainbow"
+    A string or a list of strings where each string is a comma separated range where the range is either '<min>-<max>' or the word 'rainbow'.

+    Every time a new ball is made the color will be from one of these ranges.

+    For example, to have just red and green balls you would say "0,100"

+  fade_amount -- integer -- default 0.02
+    This controls how quickly the lines made by the balls fade.
+A smaller number makes the lines longer.

+  min_speed - float -- default 0.6
+    The minimum amount of pixels to fall every tick of the animation

+  max_speed - float -- default 0.8
+    The maximum amount of pixels to fall every tick of the animation

 Starting an animation programmatically
 --------------------------------------